ghd7262/Statistical.Analysis.of.League.of.Legends.Data/README.md

-# Statistical.Analysis.of.League.of.Legends.Data
+# Statistical Analysis of League of Legends Data
-Statistical Analysis of League of Legends Ranked Game Data from Riot API
+Motive: Review & Application of Mathematical Statistics on League of Legends Ranked Match Data